aprs434/aprs434.github.io/README.md

 |header|explicit|explicit|
 |[CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)|on|on|

+Unfortunately, most cheap i‑gates currently in use by ham operators are only capable of receiving one preset spreading factor.
+Therefore, a choice needs to be made between SF12 and SF11.
+In view of what the amateur radio community expects of APRS over LoRa, the faster data rate offered by SF11 ought to be preferred.

-> For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).
+> For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g). **[TODO: spec sheets]**

 Upon succesful demonstration of its merits, below LoRa frame compression protocols **will be formally proposed as an extension to the APRS standard:**